• Pricing

 Once you upload one of these documents, we’ll first turn your file into a PDF so our compressor can shrink the file, as described above.

-Don’t think we’ll just leave you hanging with a PDF file when you want a compressed Word document!
-Of course, we can convert the compressed PDF back to its original format.
-Just head over to the PDF Converter, drag and drop the file, and we’ll take care of the rest.
+Then of course, we can convert the compressed PDF back to its original format.
+Just head over to the PDF Converter, drag and drop the file, pick the format you need, and we’ll take care of the rest.

 Secure and Free PDF Compressing

-From the moment you upload your file to when you download your compressed PDF, we’ll make sure that it goes through the utmost secure processing environment.
-On top of that, our servers automatically delete uploaded files after an hour of processing.
+From the moment you upload your file to when you download your compressed PDF, your document is in a fully secure processing environment.
+On top of that, our servers automatically delete uploaded files after an hour of processing for further security.

 Once you reduce PDF size, you’ll see options to protect, edit, or convert your file before downloading.
 If the file contains sensitive information, you may want to protect it—even after you shrink the PDF file.